Skip to content

 Note

 For the assembler, the general-purpose registers are identical.
 For the C compiler, there are further conventions.
-See the B32CC documentation for details.
+See the C compiler documentation for details.

 Preprocessor Features